TheOpenSpaceProgram/osp-magnum/docs/architecture.md

 ## Directories

 ![Dependency graph](dependencygraph.png)
-*osp-magnum ./src folder dependency graph.
-This visualizes how major components (each with their own directory) depend on each other.
-Some external dependencies are also shown (in pink)*
+*osp-magnum ./src folder dependency graph between major components.
+Components depend on each other by `#include`-ing header files of another component.*

+Legend:

+* Light Blue - `src/osp` subdirectory.
+'Main fundemental core stuff' library
+* Dark Blue - Other subdirectories / libraries that are ours.
+* Purple - External Libraries.
+Not our code.

+Important notes:

+* `osp/core` contains basic C++ stuff: containers, math, and utilities.
+Nothing space-related.
+* [Magnum](https://github.com/mosra/magnum) (and its utility library Corrade) is used for their math and containers (i.e.: `Vector3` and `ArrayView`).
+Its OpenGL features are used only by `*_drawing_gl` and `testapp`.
+* [EnTT](https://github.com/skypjack/entt/) is used for metaprogramming and containers.
+Its Entity-Component-System features (specifically entt::registry) are not used; they were used in OSP in the past, but the codebase has moved on since then.
-* `src/osp` - Core components for a spaceflight simulator.
+* [Longeron++](https://github.com/Capital-Asterisk/longeronpp) Core components of OSP, but the BDFL decided to move them into a separate library.
+* `osp/util` contains bigger (mostly self-contained) components that are intended for an application (not a library).
+So far this contains logging and user input processing.
+* `osp/activescene` is your typical game engine 'scene graph'.
+This represents a 3D world of entities (ActiveEnt) that can be parented to each other and have physical properties.
+* `osp/drawing` describes a set of entities (DrawEnt) that can be drawn; not specific to any rendering backend. (i.e.: A 'green cube' can be represented with DrawEnts, and it's up to whatever rendering backend we use to interpret that).
+* `planet-a` generates planet terrain meshs.
+This code creates plain arrays of vertices and indices that are *intended* to be loaded into the physics engine or GPU, but doesn't have any of its own code for that.
+* `ospjolt` integrates [Jolt Physics](https://github.com/jrouwe/JoltPhysics) to use as a rigid body physics engine for `osp/activescene`.
-* `src/adera` - Fun stuff.
+* `adera` is for fun stuff.
 More gameplay and visual-effects focused.
-* `src/planet-a` - Planet terrain subdivision code.
-* `src/ospnewton` - Newton Dynamics physics engine integration
+* `adera_app` gathers together many different components and uses `osp/framework` to package them into composable 'Features' to be used in an application.
-* `src/testapp` - Runnable application.
+* `src/testapp` sits at the top as a runnable application.
 Assembles everything to make test scenarios.

-Most components are separate building blocks (with intended uses).
-The 'game engine' only comes into existence within `testapp`.

 ## Philosophy